 Career Girls Resources.
-Hundreds of free, downloadable resources are available for both students and educators, from lesson plans to inspirational mini-posters.
+Hundreds of free, downloadable resources are available for both students and group leaders, from lesson plans to inspirational mini-posters.
+As a group leader, the Independent Learning Guides and Scripts are a couple of great resources to take a look at.